crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 The Windows Firewall Bouncer requires the .NET 6 runtime, please install it before running the bouncer or it won't work.

+The runtime can be download from Microsoft: https://dotnet.microsoft.com/en-us/download

 :::

 When you run the MSI, the bouncer will automatically register itself in crowdsec, create a service that will run at boot, and start the bouncer.